KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 What you find compelling in a game says something about you.
 Something that was once rewarding you may later find empty and hollow.
 And what one player finds enjoyable, another may find utterly frustrating.
 It's these shifting desires within players I want to explore first.

-This very notion of varied preferences is why reviewing and discussing games is inherently subjective.
+%%This very notion of varied preferences is why reviewing and discussing games is inherently subjective.
 If you're aware of your current preferences you'll be a lot less likely to slip into unconstructive criticism or a blindness to the insight a game offers.
-I hope and dream to see and appreciate the insight within my favorite games, and even some games that I don't enjoy.
+I wish to see and appreciate the insight within my favorite games, and even some games that I don't enjoy.%%

 %%I want to explore my own shifting desires and preferences in gaming, how they've changed over time, and what I look forward to seeing in future games.%%

-I'm going to start with some ubiquitous methods that game developers use to push players in the intended direction, methods I'll be calling extrinsic motivators.
+%%I'm going to start with some ubiquitous methods that game developers use to push players in the intended direction, methods I'll be calling extrinsic motivators.%%

+#### Extrinsic motivators

 I used to spend hours playing games like Borderlands, chasing after the next procedurally generated loot drop, hoping to find the next best gun.
 I spent a lot of time reading user interfaces designed to show me how my current weapon compared to the loot on the floor in front of me.